haya51033/Capstone-Project/README.md

 Description

 DSH offers the ability to display cities information and you can reserve hotels/flights online easily.
 You should charge a credit in your app account and then you can reserve your flight/hotel directlly and quickly (no nessessary to enter your credit card information in every time you do a reservation).
 Also you can do an offer reservation which that include a full packege of reservation (round flights and hotels reservation) with special offers.

-Additional: DSH Use cases:
+NOTE: (The Full packege Offers it will be an optional task Depending on the remaining time)

 Intended User